7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 5/exercise 3.md

     |(key, value)|

-is the parameter list for the anonymouse function.
+is the parameter list for the anonymous function.
 And `block`here:

     { |(key, value)| block }